jaymcgavren/presentations/go/phillyete/2019/slides.md

 * Author, _Head First Go_
 * Treehouse instructor
-* _Not_ a language implementer! 😛
+* Unlike the Rust and Zig speakers, _not_ a language implementer! 😛

 :::

 ::: notes

-(Unlike fellow speakers Andy Kelly and Carol Goulding)
+(Carol Goulding and Andy Kelley)

 :::